9 Unusual Things to do in Vienna: Where the Guidebooks Won’t Take You

 Beneath the cathedral lie the catacombs, home to the bones of over 11,000 people.
 The older half is a series of connected crypts below the cathedral.
 In catacombs, you can see for yourself what's true about the royals having blue blood.
 The Ducal Crypt contains over 60 jars of royal organs.
 The rest of the royal bodies lie in the Imperial Crypt, part of the Capuchin Church.
 Meanwhile, the hearts went to the Augustinian Church at the Hofburg Palace.

 The newer part of the catacombs extends under the cathedral square.
 Many skeletons date to the closure of the church’s cemetery in 1732.
-During an outbreak of the Black Death, the authorities emptied the cemetery.
+During the outbreak of the Black Death, the authorities emptied the cemetery.
 They deposited the bodies and bones into pits in the catacombs.

 Unlucky prisoners got the job of removing any flesh from the corpses.
 They stacked the bones when they finished.
 Emperor Joseph II banned catacomb burials in 1783.